Beer Brats on the Grill is Like Sunday in Wisconsin

 The brats are removed from the onions and the beer is reduced down to the slowly brown the onions.

-Boiling can leach a lot of flavor out of the brats and has the potential to overcook them and make the brats dry when you grill them.
+Boiling can leach a lot of flavor out of the brats and has the potential to overcook them and make the brats dry, tough, and dull tasting when you grill them.
 Dry brats bad, juicy brats good!
+If you have always boiled brats in the past or were taught to boil brats, try my method instead.
+You may find that your beer brats are a lot juicier, more tender, and have better flavor with my technique.

 Can You Make Non-Alcohol Versions of Beer Brats?

 Yes, absolutely!
 I often use non-alcoholic beers and they work great, as well as ginger beer or ginger ale.
-Ginger is one of the main spices in bratwursts, so ginger beer is a great substitute.
+Ginger is one of the main spices in bratwursts, so ginger beer is a great substitute when grilling beer brats.

 What Beer Do You Use for Beer Brats?